“Rarely do we see political issues handled so beautifully”

 Photo by Simone Trumpet

-My poetry has been featured in Vogue, i-D and ES Magazine amongst others, and I’ve been commissioned by many different cultural institutions such as Southbank, Somerset House and Wellcome Trust.
-My work has been translated into number of different languages and exhibited worldwide, most recently at the forthcoming 2025 exhibition Drawn Breath, Exhaled Frequencies in Miami, Florida, U.S, at Locus Projects.
+As a creative, my writing has been featured in Elle, Vogue, i-D and ES Magazine amongst others, and I’ve been commissioned by many different cultural institutions such as Southbank, Somerset House and Wellcome Trust.
+My work has been translated into number of different languages and exhibited worldwide, most recently in the 2025 exhibition Drawn Breath, Exhaled Frequencies in Miami, Florida, U.S, at Locus Projects.

 I have also performed with my poetry both nationally and internationally, notably at Glastonbury, Edinburgh Fringe and StAnza Poetry Festival, as well as a literary tour in Northern India with the British Council.